 What you’ll get out of it:

-- Great professional development, mentoring, and skill-building opportunities.
+• Opportunities for professional development, mentoring, and skill-building.

 What we’re about:

-Hillel at Kent State is affiliated with Hillel International.
+Rutgers Hillel is affiliated with Hillel International.
 Hillel International enriches the lives of Jewish students so that they may enrich the Jewish people and the world, and envisions a world where every student is inspired to make an enduring commitment to Jewish life, learning and Israel.

-Please apply at jobs.hillel.org by clicking on “Current Openings.”
+Please apply at www.hilleljobs.com by clicking on “Current Openings.”

-PLEASE NOTE: Applicants should include a copy of their cover letter and resume, along with three references in one document when applying for this position.
+PLEASE NOTE: Applicants should include a copy of their cover letter and resume in the same document when applying for this position.
 Please upload this document as a word or PDF file.
 When you upload the document, the system will create an unformatted version of your resume as a snapshot in your application.
 The formatted version of your resume will also be attached to your application, and will be used during the hiring process.